 Karaoke go-to: "Let's Dance" by David Bowie.

 First an accidental marketer at Netscape, then a yahoo at Yahoo!, Laura’s broad and diverse marketing skill set made her Jeff’s first (and only) phone call when he wanted to scale up Mister Sweat.

 Karaoke go-to: “American Girl” by Tom Petty

 Southerner by birth and Californian by choice, Erin has a deep rolodex of top-tier media contacts and loves the thrill of scoring major press.
-She has launched Lexus’ “Black Panther” partnership, led the opening of Chicago’s Millennium Park, and fueled the pumpkin spice latte craze for Starbucks.
-Erin has been in the business for nearly two decades, the past decade immersed in the world of marketing as PR lead for Innocean and Saatchi LA.
-She started her career with Finn Partners and Edelman, and worked in-house at Warner Bros.
+She’s been in the business for nearly two decades, and spent the past decade immersed in the world of marketing as PR lead for Innocean and Saatchi LA.

 Karaoke go-to: Madonna’s “Like a Virgin”

 With over 15 years of experience in PR, Blair spends most of her time on media relations, crisis communication strategy, social media campaigns and writing for tech security companies and creative agencies.
 She’s Mister Sweat’s resident East Coaster and lives in Detroit with her two children.